 In Germany, I’d never met a man with such long, thick and beautiful hair as yet.
 I asked him why he’d done so, and pushing the wings of it back from his cheeks in an oft-used motion, he told me.
 He also revealed more of his background than I’d previously been granted, by way of vignettes into his past.

 In the area he’d lived in Italy, near a USA military base, it wasn’t uncommon if an Italian woman took an American boyfriend for a time.
 It wasn’t as tolerably viewed if she became pregnant and had a child by one, especially if not having been wedded to them.
 When he was born with light hair and eyes, his difference was clear.
-Despite some exclusion, he’d used it to his advantage when he could, and as a buoy to the surface away from the depths of exclusivity, genetic purity, and the prejudice which many societies show for those of “mixed blood”, he’d become a mercurial speaker and entertainer yet with a core of unbroken focus.
+Despite some exclusion, he’d used it to his advantage when he could, and as a buoy to the surface away from the depths of exclusivity, genetic purity, and the prejudice which many societies show for those of “mixed blood”, he’d become a mercurial speaker and entertainer yet with a core of resilience.

 He was a wanderer, a lover, mischievious and charming, rather poor in means but quick and intelligent.
 He prospered in his own interpersonal way.
 There were few people who disliked him.
 If he’d been caught without a ticket on the train, with his colouring, he’d pretend he was a foreigner who didn’t know any better.
 He’d taken a direction into law enforcement himself after moving to Berlin to be with a special German girl, yet in some way he never explained clearly, when that relationship failed, so did his desire to be part of the Polizei.